Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    In old Reddit this is the flair option that says \"allow users to assign their own flair\"."
    "link_flair_enabled","boolean","True if link flairs are enabled.
 This field is tied to the 'link flair position' flair setting: this field is false when set to `none`."
    "link_flair_position","string","Either `left`, or `right`, or empty string if `link_flair_enabled` is false (the 'none' option in the old Reddit UI)."
    "user_can_flair_in_sr","boolean?","Whether or not the current user is allowed to set their user flair in this subreddit.
 This will be true if the 'allow users to assign their own' user flair option is enabled, or if the current user is a moderator of the subreddit with the 'flair' permission.
-If neither of these conditions are satisfied, this field value will be `null`.
+If neither of these conditions are true, this field value will be `null`.

    Can also be `null` if there is no user context."
    "user_flair_background_color","string?","Current user's flair background color hex string.
 E.g., `#46d160`.